sdevalapurkar/graphql-goodreads/README.md

 # graphql-goodreads
 Demo GraphQL service for serving up data about your favourite books.
 Includes basic types, queries, a resolver, and a mutation to get book data and like a book for a given user.
 Built for a lunch and learn presentation at NTT Data Services.
 Additional projects include:

 - An Apollo GraphQL service which consumes an API to show how GraphQL and RESTful services can live in harmony.
+The Apollo server is available at https://sd-graphql-goodreads.herokuapp.com/.
 - A Java Springboot implementation of the GraphQL goodreads service.

 ### Queries